IEEE Transactions on Fuzzy Systems

 The problem of robust phase-locked loop design has attracted attention for many years, particularly since the advent of the global positioning system.
 This paper proposes and demonstrates the use of a fuzzy PLL to estimate the time-varying phase of a sinusoidal signal.
 It is shown via simulation results that fuzzy PLL's offer performance comparable to analytically derived PLL's (e.g. Kalman filters and H∞ estimators) when the phase exhibits high dynamics and high noise.
 The fuzzy PLL rules are optimized using a gradient descent method and a genetic algorithm

 Simon, Daniel J. and El-Sherief, Hossny, "Fuzzy Logic for Digital Phase-Locked Loop Filter Design" (1995).
-Electrical Engineering & Computer Science Faculty Publications.
+Electrical and Computer Engineering Faculty Publications.
 152.

 Simon, D. & El-Sherief, H. (1995).
 Fuzzy logic for digital phase-locked loop filter design.
 Fuzzy Systems, IEEE Transactions on 3(2), 211-218, doi: 10.1109/91.388174.